 Corporate Equities

-Equity securities and options are generally valued based on quoted prices from the exchange or market where traded and categorized as Level 1 of the fair value hierarchy.
-To the extent quoted prices are not available, fair values are generally derived using bid/ask spreads, and these securities are generally categorized in Level 2 of the fair value hierarchy.
+Equity securities and options are generally valued based on quoted prices from the exchange or market where traded.
+To the extent quoted prices are not available, fair values are generally derived using bid/ask spreads.

 Auction Rate Securities ("ARS")